 New York, N.Y.
 10001

-To obtain a passport, students must have:
+To obtain a passport, you must have:

 After showing these items to the immigration officer, you will be permitted to enter St. Kitts.
 In order to stay legally, you are required to possess a student visa, which will be issued to you after your arrival (any individual who resides in St. Kitts for more than 30 days must obtain a visa).
 For our students' convenience, UMHS acts as an agent with the government for this process.